petermekhaeil/petermekhaeil.com/src/content/blog/using-fauna-and-netlify-functions-for-analytics.md

 ### Back End

 This blog doesn't sit on a server (woohoo!).
-It's a static website built on [Eleventy](https://www.11ty.dev/) which are serverless functions that you can deploy alongside your static website.
+It's a static website built on [Eleventy](https://www.11ty.dev/) and served from [Netlify](https://netlify.app/).
+Our solution will involve using [Netlify Functions](https://www.netlify.com/products/functions/) which are serverless functions that you can deploy alongside your static website.
 Behind the scenes, Netlify Functions run on AWS Lambda and the beautiful thing about this is that you don't need to worry about using AWS.
 Lambda functions are fully managed and auto-scale.
 AWS and Netlify will take care of setting everything up for you, all we need to do is write the API function and deploy it.

 ### Database